Trujillo Homestead

 The county also faced various challenges throughout its history.
 The Dust Bowl of the 1930s severely impacted the local economy, causing many residents to migrate in search of better opportunities.
 However, the community worked hard to recover, with the construction of the Alamosa National Fish Hatchery bringing much-needed jobs during the Great Depression.
 Today, Alamosa County continues to be a prominent agricultural center, while also attracting tourists who come to explore nearby natural attractions such as the Great Sand Dunes National Park and Preserve.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Alamosa County, Colorado.
+This timeline provides a concise overview of the key events in the history of Alamosa County, Colorado.

 • 1873 - Alamosa County was established on March 8th.